minaskar/hankl/paper.md

 namely cosmology, astrophysics, geophysics, and fluid mechanics.

-As an example, in modern cosmology, the large-scale clustering of galaxies in the observable universe is often described by means of the 2-point Correlation function and the Power Spectrum [@peebles:1980].
-Due to the isotropy of the universe those two quantities are related by a Hankel transformation.
+As an example, in modern cosmology, the large-scale clustering of galaxies in the observable universe is often described by means of the configuration-space 2-point Correlation function and its Fourier-space counterpart, the Power Spectrum [@peebles:1980].
+Due to the statistical isotropy of the universe these two quantities are related by a Hankel transformation.
 The ability to perform such transformations in a fast and accurate manner is of paramount importance for studies of the large-scale structure of the universe.

 However, the implementation of the Hankel transform poses some serious numerical challenges.
 Most importantly, the Bessel function kernel is a highly oscillatory